Another Update to The South America Gear List: Our Complete Overlanding Gear List can be found HERE.

 Now the only question is, how are we going to fit all of this gear on the plane?

 Now we want to hear from you!
-What are/were your most prized gear items while traveling through South America?
+What is on your South America Gear List for overland travel?